-In the energy savings segment, GMG has focused on graphene enhanced heating, ventilation and air conditioning ("HVAC-R") coating (or energy-saving paint), lubricants and fluids.
-In the energy storage segment, GMG and the University of Queensland are working collaboratively with financial support from the Australian Government to progress further R&D and commercialization of graphene aluminium-ion batteries ("G+AI Batteries").
+In the energy storage segment, GMG and the University of Queensland are working collaboratively with financial support from the Australian Government to progress further research and development ("R&D") and commercialization of graphene aluminium-ion batteries ("G+AI Batteries").
+The Company is excited by its recent R&D breakthroughs and achievements, its growing integrated ability to repeatedly manufacture batteries in-house and accordingly is accelerating work on its strategic roadmap to the commercial development of G+AI Batteries.